socialcodia/RestApi/README.md

 ## Update Account Password

-To update or changed the current password, Accept only post request with three parameter
+To update or changed the current password, Accept post request with  two parameter with header.
-* Email
 * Password
 * newPassword

+The **Token** must be go in header, The token is mandatory for acception of request.
+* Token

+> Before returninng any data, This request will verify the current login users information using **Token**, and after that this will fetch the `user id` from the **Token** and update their password into database.
+An email notification also be sent when they will change their password with **Time**, **Date** and **Ip Address**.

 The end point of update password is `updatePassword`